Irving Convention Center at Las Colinas: Adjoining venues

 The Westin Irving Convention Center Hotel at Las Colinas opened in 2019 as the official hotel for the Irving Convention Center.
 The hotel has 350 rooms and a Mexican restaurant.
 In addition to meeting space at the Convention Center, the hotel offers 30,000 square feet of flexible indoor and outdoor space including two ballrooms, two boardrooms, a 10,000-square-foot outdoor lawn and event space by the pool.

 The Toyota Music Factory offers concerts and the Alamo Drafthouse Cinema offers movies at the site.
 The Toyota Music Factory venue converts from a 2,500 to a 4,000 capacity indoor theater and opens up to an 8,000-person capacity open-air pavilion.
 The Pavilion at Toyota Music Factory hosts a variety of restaurants and entertainment throughout the year exclusively booked and promoted by Live Nation Entertainment.

 Transit

 A Dallas Area Rapid Transit Orange Line light rail station near the site serves the Convention Center and the surrounding Las Colinas area.
 The Irving Convention Center station provides connections to DFW International Airport and also Dallas Love Field (via the Green Line).
-The free-to-ride 1.5 mile elevated People Mover Las Colinas APT System operates weekdays from 6 a.m. to 6 p.m.
-It connects with DART’s Orange Line at the Las Colinas Urban Center Station.
 A multi-level parking garage provides parking for 800 cars.